top of page

 What Is Asylum In The United States?

-The United States asylum system is a form of protection granted to foreign nationals either already living in the country or to individuals arriving at the border.
-These individuals must meet the international law definition of a "refugee" in order to apply to be granted Asylum by the United States immigration courts.
-In addition, asylum allows an individual to reside within the United States, become a green card holder, get work authorization, and ultimately file for U.S. citizenship.
+The United States asylum system is a form of protection granted to foreign nationals, either already living in the country or individuals arriving at the border.
+These individuals must meet the international law definition of a "refugee" to apply for Asylum by the United States immigration courts.
+In addition, asylum allows an individual to:

 Who Is Considered A "Refugee"?

-The 1967 Protocol and the United Nations 1951 Convention define a refugee as an individual who fails to or cannot return to their home country.
-This individual also lacks protection in that country due to past persecution or a fear of future persecution.
+The 1967 Protocol and the United Nations 1951 Convention define a Refugee as an individual who fails to or cannot return to their home country.
+This individual who may get accorded refugee status also lacks protection in that country due to past persecution or a fear of future persecution.
 This fear must stem from race, nationality, religion, membership in a specific group, or political opinion.

-Congress integrated the refugee definition into United States Immigration laws in the Refugee Act of 1980.
+Congress integrated the refugee definition into United States Immigration laws in the 1980 Refugee Act.
 As an endorser of the 1967 Protocol, and through U.S. immigration law, the country now has legal commitment and responsibility to yield protection to those qualifying as refugees.

 Applying For Asylum

-Thousands of people arriving annually at United States borders, and individuals already residing in the U.S. apply for asylum.
-Asylum is considered a form of protection from persecution or deportation.
-Asylum seekers must hire a New Jersey Asylum Lawyer to assist them in steering through strenuous court procedures that involve communication with other government agencies.
+Thousands of people arriving annually at United States borders and individuals already residing in the U.S. apply for asylum.
+Asylum is considered a form of protection from persecution or Deportation.
+Asylum seekers should hire an Asylum Lawyer New Jersey to assist them in steering through strenuous court procedures that involve communication with other government agencies.

 How Can Seeking Asylum Help People Fleeing Persecution?

-Hiring an asylum immigration lawyer from the Law Offices of Dizengoff and Yost can be beneficial for many reasons.
+Hiring Asylum immigration lawyers from the Law Offices of Dizengoff and Yost can be beneficial for many reasons.
 First, our asylum attorney will guide you from the beginning to the end of your immigration court process.
+If you would like to schedule a free consultation to speak with our immigration attorneys, please do not hesitate to contact our law office at 609-813-1666.

-Ensuring clients meet deadlines and helping you prepare any necessary applications is one of the first steps your attorney should take with you.
+Ensuring clients meet deadlines and helping you prepare any necessary applications are two of the first steps your attorney should take with you as an asylum applicant if you wish to get asylum status.
 An asylum immigration attorney strives to provide valuable expertise to carry the case for you.
 Your asylum immigration lawyer can help you navigate the complicated asylum application process and provide you with the legal assistance you need to present your case.
-They serve as a guide, mentor, and legal professional to you.
+They guide, mentor, and legal professional to you, the asylum seeker.

 We strive to produce smooth transitions, transparent communication, and successful outcomes in any case we represent.
 Your attorney will help you gather and prepare the necessary documentation, represent you in Court, and provide guidance and support throughout the asylum process.
-Therefore, hiring an asylum immigration lawyer can drastically increase your chances of success in obtaining asylum in the United States.
+Therefore, hiring an Asylum Lawyer New Jersey can drastically increase your chances of success in obtaining asylum in the United States.

 What Does An Asylum Immigration Lawyer Do?

-Being able to depend on an asylum lawyer in a crisis is vital for a successful immigration case.
+Being able to depend on an Asylum Lawyer New Jersey in a crisis is vital for a successful immigration case.
 An asylum immigration lawyer is there to help you understand the ever-changing, complex immigration laws and regulations surrounding asylum in the United States.
-In addition, your asylum immigration lawyer helps you understand your rights and options under the law and provides valuable advice on protecting yourself and your family.
+In addition, your asylum immigration lawyer enables you to understand your rights and options under the law and provides valuable legal advice on protecting yourself and your family.

 We seek to provide you with the guidance and support needed to enact a professional, proficient immigration case.
-Having a lawyer who can prepare you for interviews, go over potential questions and answers, and educate you on the asylum system in the United States is crucial.
-In addition, the lawyer's expertise and experience in immigration cases allow clients to understand how asylum works in the U.S. This knowledge brings confidence in the courtroom and when speaking to government officials for both the client and the lawyer.
+Having an experienced immigration lawyer who can prepare you for interviews, review potential questions and answers, and educate you on the asylum system in the United States.
+In addition, the lawyer's extensive experience in immigration cases allows clients to understand how asylum works in the U.S. This knowledge brings confidence in the courtroom and when speaking to government officials for both the client and the lawyer.

 Despite losing eligibility for asylum, you may still benefit from withholding removal or protection under the Convention Against Torture (CAT).
-An asylum immigration lawyer can assist you in determining whether to seek withholding of removal or protection under the CAT.
+Asylum immigration lawyers can assist you in determining whether to seek withholding of removal or protection under the CAT.
 Your attorney will help you file applications with the Asylum office, where it will be referred to the Immigration Courts, followed by evaluation from an Immigration judge.

-Not only is your asylum immigration lawyer there to represent you in Court, but they are also working to guide you during court hearings while advocating on your behalf.
-Your attorney will also know how to navigate your case's path if the government denies your application.
-Government or Court If a client's application is successful, they will be able to remain in the United States while being granted protection from deportation to their home country against their will.
+Not only is your asylum immigration lawyer there to provide legal representation for you in Immigration Court, but they also work to guide you during court hearings while advocating on your behalf.
+Your attorney will also know how to navigate your case if the government denies your application.
+Government or Court: If a client's application is successful, they can remain in the United States while being granted protection from deportation to their home country against their will.

 New Jersey Immigration Lawyer For Asylum Claims

-For more information, contact our law firm to have our Asylum Lawyer review your case today at 856-442-9678.
-We offer a free consultation.
+For more information, contact our immigration law firm to have us review your asylum case today at 609-813-1666.
+We offer a free consultation so we can discuss your immigration issues.

 Asylum Attorney New Jersey